Provable Filter for Real-world Graph Clustering: Methodology

 where $k$ indicates reconstructing $k$-order structure.

 The decoder is applied to reconstruct the original features $X$.
-Some "easy" nodes show few feature variations during reconstruction, suggesting their trivial contribution to model training.
-We adopt the fully connected (FC) layer as the decoder with output $\bar{X}$ and Scaled Cosine Error (SCE) \cite{GraphMAE} as the objective function:
+Some ``easy'' nodes show few feature variations during reconstruction, suggesting their trivial contribution to model training.
+We adopt a fully connected (FC) layer as the decoder with output $\bar{X}$ and use Scaled Cosine Error (SCE) \cite{GraphMAE} as the objective function:

 Finally, we utilize a clustering block for cluster enhancement.
 The soft assignment distribution $P$ is calculated as: